Public Defence: Muhammad Adeel Riaz

 • Organizer: USN School of Business

-• Link to digital participation (Zoom) will be updated.
+• Link to digital participation (Zoom).

 Programme